Codecademy/docs/content/javascript/concepts/try-catch/try-catch.md

 ## The Error Object

-In the above, `err` is an optional variable that holds an error object for the associated `catch` block.
+In the above, `err` is an optional variable with an error object for the associated `catch` block.
-This object contains information about the exception that was thrown, and is only available in the scope of the `catch` block.
+This object contains information about the thrown exception and is only available in the scope of the `catch` block.

 The error object has two properties: